iwarner/CodeBlender-Middleman/source/localizable/docs/blog.md

 ## Table of Contents
-The ToC is an automatic [Kramdown utility][], simply including the following withing a markdown document will create an indexed contents element.
+The ToC is an automatic [Kramdown utility][], simply including the following within a markdown document will create an indexed contents element.

 ~~~markdown
 * ToC